between-the-lines/client/README.md

 ## Social Impact
 Imagine a certain trend going on, such as a concert, school event, or a business where an average person can see how others are feeling towards a given topic.

 We believe our product can be used for a variety of reasons.
 Instead of scrolling through twitter to determine what people are saying about a topic and rummaging through a lot of tweets.
 Using IBMs Sentiment Analysis API, Google Map's clustering, our own custom APIs and algorithms, we can render results as emojis instead of various percentages.
-This allows the average person to instantly gain insight about a product or topic based on local or to zoom out and see the overall average feeling of a region or the world.
+This allows the average person to instantly gain insight about a product or topic based on a local area or to zoom out and see the overall average of the mood in a region or the world.

 ## Constraints
 * This project was built over a period of about 12 hours at the Cognitive Builder Faire Hackathon therefore this is an early build with limited functionality that will be enhanced and built up over time.